jsmithdefense/Security-Projects/Detection-and-Alerting/Sentinel-Brute-Force-Detection.md

 ### Risk Reduction

-To reduce exposure, inbound access to affected virtual machines can be restricted at the network layer (e.g., tightening NSG inbound rules or using Azure Bastion instead of exposing RDP/SSH publicly).
+To reduce exposure, inbound access to affected virtual machines can be restricted at the network layer (e.g., tightening NSG inbound rules or using Azure Bastion instead of exposing RDP/SSH publicly.